nautim/valparaiso_wildfires/README.md

 pip install -r requirements.txt
 ```

+## Data availability

+The original datasets analysed in this study are not publicly available due to privacy concerns, as they contain potentially identifiable information.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.